 Korah and the End Of War

 This week’s Torah portion recounts how Korah the Levite and his supporters were punished for his arrogance.
 As we read: “…the ground beneath them split open.
 The earth opened its mouth and swallowed them…” (Numbers 16:31–32).
-Too, the United States sent B2 bombers to drop twelve bunker-busters on the Iranian nuclear facility in Fordow this past week.
-The underground facilities were swallowed by the crumbling earth and rendered inoperative or so we hope.
-Following these dramatic “swallow by earth” events, Korah and his followers disappeared and the 12-Day War between Israel and Iran concluded.
+Too, the United States, to help Israel, sent B2 bombers to drop twelve bunker-busters on the Iranian nuclear facility in Fordow this past week.
+The underground facilities were swallowed by the crumbling earth and rendered inoperative.
+Or so we hope.
+Following these dramatic “swallow by earth” events, Korah and his followers disappeared.
+Also the 12-Day War between Israel and Iran concluded.
 We are breathing a little more easily at the moment.

 Sadly, 28 Israelis were killed by Iranian missile strikes and around a thousand were injured during the war we’ve endured.
 In addition, we continued to suffer painful losses during the fighting in Gaza over the past two weeks.
 Neither have we forgotten the hostages still languishing in the hands of Hamas.
 All these troubles stem from arrogance mixed with religious and nationalist delusions on the part of Iran’s Ayatollah regime and the failed Palestinian leadership.
 For us, the people of Israel, these days of trial and tribulation have been extremely challenging.